R-ArcGIS/r-arcgis-holistic-testing/README.md

 </div>

+## Agenda:

+- 90 mins testing
+- 30 remainder questions / discussion

 ## What is `{arcgislayers}`?

 - New R package for interfacing with the ArcGIS REST API
 - Part of the R-ArcGIS Bridge, distinct from `{arcgisbinding}`
 - Open source

+## Today’s goal

+- See how to improve new user experience
+- Identify critical bugs
+- Know where to improve docs

 ## Testing objectives